 As an ECE graduate, you’ll step into the classroom with the knowledge needed to:

-- Teach in early childhood settings such as Head Start, GSRP and other government-funded programs
+- Teach in early childhood settings such as Head Start, Great Start Readiness Program (GSRP), and other government-funded programs

-- Integrate curriculum to support a young child’s physical, social, emotional, language, cognitive, and spiritual development
+- Integrate curriculum to support young children’s physical, social, emotional, language, cognitive, and spiritual development

 - Teaching assistant